AmazingMonster/conceptrodon/README.md

 I thought I could finish the documentation in about a week.
 This is not the case now.

 I have to admit that I never thought of C++ templates as a built-in functional programming language.
 After all, I knew nothing about functional programming except a few names I picked up here and there.
-My intuition for templates was the polynomial algebra instead of lambda calculus(I was a math student and never heard of lambda calculus) since `template<template<typename>>` looks like $x^2$ to me.
-However, it didn't get me very far.
 A couple of days ago, I read [CppMl's tutorial](https://github.com/ZigaSajovic/CppML/blob/master/docs/index.md).
 It presented some interesting ideas about functional programming.
 I started to read a book about Purescript and realized what I was doing in this library was essentially currying.

-Take `Fun` as an example:
+Take `Fun` as an example, this would be its type signature in Haskell:

 ```c++
 Fun :: typename -> template<typename...> class -> auto -> template<auto...> class -> typename
 Fun Elements...
 Containers...
 Variables...
 Sequences... = struct { static constexpr bool value {true}; }
 ```

-Here, we think of signatures(more on that later) as types and parameter packs as parameters.
+Here, we think of parameter signatures(more on this later) as types and parameter packs as parameters.

-I am not sure if this idea is useful at all since template-head is much less flexible than types in Purescript or Haskell.
+I am not sure if this idea is useful at all.
 Nonetheless, I will spend some time studying Haskell and finish Conceptrodon afterward.

 ## Structure